macmanes-lab/Lindsay/optimize.md

-##Not sure why these n50s are so low, rerunning abyss with nothing except for trimming
+##Not sure why these n50s are so low, rerunning abyss on raw data
 WD: /mnt/data3/lah/abyss/no.ec.no.norm.no.txn

 1. mkdir no.ec.no.norm.no.txn